Geoc2022/Geoc2022.github.io/content/gravity.md

 draft = false
 title = 'Gravity'

-summary = "A example of gravity" description = "A example of gravity" readTime = false autonumber = false math = false
+summary = "An example of gravity" description = "An example of gravity" readTime = false autonumber = false math = false